Originally appeared in the 2017 spring issue of American Fitness Magazine.

 Quick Tips for Eating and Drinking Before a Race/Event

 - Nutrients: Most should come from carbohydrates.
-Consume only small amounts of protein; limit fats and fiber.
+Consume only small amounts of protein; limit fats and fiber (see these foods that are high in fiber that you should avoid!)

 - Hydration: At least 4 hours before an activity, aim for 5-7 milliliters of water per kilogram of body weight.